 McDonald's - The original fast food chain we all love or hate began in 1940.

 Coca-Cola - The carbonated drink that originally included cocaine (no, not anymore) and was intended to be used as a medicine.
+Its name and brand is one of the most recognized around the world.

 American English actually incorporates many words from other languages.
 Examples: rodeo (Spanish), cookie and stoop (Dutch), and levee and prairie (French).
 However, most American words are the same as those used in British English.